 January 14 & 28, 2021 | 6 – 8pm

 February 11 & 25, 2021 | 6 – 8pm

 Address: 625 St. Albert Trail

-Kepler Academy is constructing a beautiful centre in St. Albert that is set to open September 2020.
-It is located on the third floor of the new Sturgeon Medical Centre development located at 625 St. Albert Trail.
+Kepler Academy Sturgeon is now open on the third floor of the new medical professional building located at 625 St. Albert Trail.

 The centre has a beautiful modern design throughout, with 10 classrooms designed and built to create an enriched and optimal learning environment, inviting children to explore.
 Our centre offers a nature-inspired playspace to compliment the inside of the centre.
 We recruit only the most qualified and experienced staff, that are fully licenced and undergo regular training to ensure the very best care for your child.
 We also provide all snacks and meals, that are made on site by our chef to ensure well balanced nutrition throughout the day.

 Through our Exploratory Education approach, Kepler Academy offers full-time educational child care and early learning for children 16 weeks to 6 years of age, as well as out-of-school care for 6 to 12 years.
 We follow a guided curriculum for all ages and programs, allowing your child to advance in several critical areas.
 Read more about our curriculum and collaborative approach here.

 For the 2020 – 2021 school year, Kepler Academy will be providing transportation to select elementary schools nearby.
 Please inquire for more information.